omeka/omeka-s-enduser/docs/modules/index.md

 ### Add the Module to Omeka S
 In order to appear in the *Modules* table on the Modules tab of the Admin Dashboard for your Omeka S installation, modules must be manually added to the modules folder of the installation, using an FTP program or an ssh connection.

+Modules which have been registered with Omeka are available on the [Modules](https://omeka.org/s/modules/) page of the Omeka S site.
+Other modules may be made available by their authors in other locations.

 To add a module to the site using FTP

 1. Download the zipped module to your computer.